Chinese animation: Conventional animation market

 One of the most popular manhua in Hong Kong was Old Master Q. The characters were converted into cartoon forms as early as 1981, followed by numerous animation adaptations including a widescreen DVD release in 2003.
 While the publications remained legendary for decades, the animations have always been considered more of a fan tribute.
 And this is another sign that newer generations are further disconnected with older styled characters.
 Newer animations like My Life as McDull has also been introduced to expand on the modern trend.

-In 2005 the first 3D CG-animated movie from Shenzhen China, Thru the Moebius Strip was debuted.
+In 2005, the first 3D CG-animated movie from Shenzhen China, Thru the Moebius Strip was debuted.
 Running for 80 minutes, it is the first 3D movie fully rendered in mainland China to premiere in the Cannes Film Festival.
 It was a critical first step for the industry.
 The immensely popular kids's animated series Pleasant Goat and Big Big Wolf came out the same year.

-In November 2006 an animation summit forum was held to announce China's top 10 most popular domestic cartoons as Century Sonny, Tortoise Hanba's Stories, Black Cat Detective, SkyEye, Lao Mountain Taoist, Nezha Conquers the Dragon King, Wanderings of Sanmao, Zhang Ga the Soldier Boy, The Blue Mouse and the Big-Faced Cat and 3000 Whys of Blue Cat.
+In November 2006, an animation summit forum was held to announce China's top 10 most popular domestic cartoons as Century Sonny, Tortoise Hanba's Stories, Black Cat Detective, SkyEye, Lao Mountain Taoist, Nezha Conquers the Dragon King, Wanderings of Sanmao, Zhang Ga the Soldier Boy, The Blue Mouse and the Big-Faced Cat and 3000 Whys of Blue Cat.
 Century Sonny is a 3D CG-animated TV series with 104 episodes fully rendered.

-In 2011 Vasoon Animation released Kuiba.
+In 2011, Vasoon Animation released Kuiba.
 The film tells the story of how a boy attempts to save a fantasy world from an evil monster who, unknowingly, is inside of him.
 The film borrows from a Japanese "hot-blooded" style, refreshing the audience's views on Chinese animation.
 Kuiba was critically acclaimed, however it commercially fell below expectations.
 It was reported that the CEO Wu Hanqing received minority help from a venture capital fund at Tsinghua University to complete "Kuiba."
 This film also holds the distinction of being the first big Chinese animation series to enter the Japanese market.
 From July 2012 to July 2013, YouYaoQi released One hundred thousand bad jokes.

-In 2015, Monkey king: Hero is back gain 2.85 million USD box office, it was the highest-grossing animated film in China.
+In 2015, Monkey King: Hero Is Back gained $2.85 million in the box office, making it the highest-grossing animated film in China.